zitadel/example-quote-generator-app/README.md

 2. You should get a response with Status Code 200 in the following format:
 `{"quote":"If you're going through hell, keep going. - Winston Churchill"}`

+Now the API is ready to be consumed by our front-end application.